lgraba/Database-Models-with-PDO/README.md

 4. Create a User class for our User Model
 5. Set up Composer with PSR-4 autoloading for all classes in Logan\Models\
 6. Implement some more methods in User Class
+7. Use Carbon library to manipulate datetimes within our User Model